 If you have questions about informational interviewing in particular, or networking in general, schedule an appointment for a 1:1 consultation.
-To schedule an appointment, call 476.4986 or visit us at career.ucsf.edu.
 We can:

-- Discuss how to build your professional network. - Use the Graduate Division Career Alumni Network (GD CAN) database to connect you with alumni. - Practice a mock informational interview. - Help you prepare to network at a conference.
+- Discuss how to build your professional network. - Join our UCSF Alumni Network on LinkedIn.
+We've partnered with the Alumni Association to create a professional community online. - Practice a mock informational interview. - Help you prepare to network at a conference.